metricq/metricq/README.md

 ```
 rabbitmqctl stop_app
-rabbitmqctl join_cluster rabbit@node0
+rabbitmqctl join_cluster rabbit@rabbitmq-node0
 rabbitmqctl start_app
 exit
 ```

-Analogous for node2 to setup a cluster with three nodes.
+Analogous for `rabbitmq-node2` to setup a cluster with three nodes.

-Until the composed services are stopped with docker-compose down, the nodes will form a cluster.
+Until the composed services are stopped with `docker-compose -f docker-compose-cluster.yml down`, the nodes will form a cluster on every restart.

 ### Configure like live Cluster